 \section{Acknowledgements}

-The authors would like to thank Timothy Alderson, Simeon Ball, and Tabriz Popatia for discussions on additive codes during the seventh Irsee conference, which e.g.\ uncovered the relation between the geometric objects we study in this paper and additive codes with respect to the generalized Hamming weight.
-Both authors discussed the initial ideas for this paper at that workshop.
+The authors would like to thank Timothy Alderson, Simeon Ball, and Tabriz Popatia for the discussions on additive codes during the seventh Irsee conference.
+There, we uncovered the relation between the geometric objects we study in this paper, and additive codes with respect to the generalized Hamming weight.
+Both authors discussed the initial ideas for this paper at that conference.